 - Dogs rarely receive veterinary care, leading to preventable deaths.

-- Sometimes mill dogs are purposefully euthanized; these procedures rarely use legal or approved methods.
+- Sometimes mill dogs are purposefully euthanized; these procedures rarely use legal or approved, including:

 The Puppy Pipeline

-The path a puppy takes from birth in the mill to its final owner may be referred to as the “puppy pipeline.”
-From the mill the pipeline for most dogs includes the truck (transport), the brokerage and/or the pet shop.
-Investigations have uncovered abuse and neglect at many points in this pipelin, from improper transportation to unsanitary housing.
+The path a puppy takes from birth in the mill to its final owner is commonly referred to as the “puppy pipeline.”
+For most dogs the pipline includes the truck (transport), the brokerage and/or the pet shop.
+Investigations have uncovered abuse and neglect at many points in this pipeline, from improper transportation to unsanitary housing.